Lich-Corals/linux-file-converter-addon/README.md

             cd ./Nautilus-fileconverter-43
         ```
-- For a systemwide installation move the file to '/usr/share/nautilus-python/extensions/' using this command in the dictonary with the file:
+- For a system-wide installation move the file to '/usr/share/nautilus-python/extensions/' using this command in the dictonary with the file:
     ```bash
         sudo mv nautilus-fileconverter.py /usr/share/nautilus-python/extensions/nautilus-fileconverter.py
     ```
-- For a user spesific installation move the file to '~/.local/share/nautilus-python/extensions/' using this command in the dictonary with the file:
+  - For a user specific installation move the file to '~/.local/share/nautilus-python/extensions/' using this command in the dictonary with the file:
       ```bash
           mv nautilus-fileconverter.py ~/.local/share/nautilus-python/extensions/nautilus-fileconverter.py
       ```
 - Now you only have to restart Nautilus using the following commands:
     ```bash
         #Quit nautilus